Double Robust Bayesian Inference on Average Treatment Effects: Main Theoretical Results

-Below is our main statement about the asymptotic behavior of the posterior distribution of $\chi_{\eta}$, that is derived from the Bayes rule given the prior specification and the observed data $\bm{O}^{(n)}$.
+Below is our main statement about the asymptotic behavior of the posterior distribution of $\tau_{\eta}$.
 As in the modern Bayesian paradigm, the exact posterior is rarely of closed-form, and one needs to rely on certain Monte Carlo simulations, such as the implementation procedure in Section \ref{sec:method_outline}, to approximate this posterior distribution, as well as the resulting point estimator and credible set. \begin{theorem} Let Assumptions \ref{Ass:unconfounded}--\ref{Assump:Prior} hold.
 Then we have

-where $b_{0,\eta}:= \mathbb{P}_n[\gamma_0m_0-\bar{m}_0] - \mathbb{P}_n[\gamma_0 m_{\eta}-\bar{m}_{\eta}]$. \end{theorem} We emphasize that the Bayesian procedure that achieves the BvM equivalence in Theorem \ref{thm:BvM} is not feasible for applications, because it depends on the ``bias term'' $b_{0,\eta}$, which is a function of the unknown conditional mean $m_0$.
-Additionally, the ``bias term'' consists of two components, with the first involving unknown true functions in the frequentist sense and the second depending on the posterior of $m_{\eta}$.
-Our objective is to maintain double robust smoothness conditions while considering pilot estimators for the unknown functional parameters in $b_{0,\eta}$.
-The recentering term $\widehat{b}_{\eta}$, as introduced in \eqref{debiased_bay_est}, results in a feasible Bayesian procedure that satisfies the BvM theorem under double robustness, as demonstrated below.
+where $b_{0,\eta}:= \mathbb{P}_n[\gamma_0(m_0-m_{\eta})-(\bar{m}_0-\bar{m}_{\eta})] $. \end{theorem} We emphasize that the above BvM theorem is not feasible for applications, because it depends on the ``bias term'' $b_{0,\eta}$, which depends on the unknown conditional mean $m_0$.
+Nonetheless, it provides an important theoretical benchmark.
+One can follow the existing literature on semiparametric BvM theorems to impose the so-called ``no-bias" condition, but this generally leads to strong smoothness restrictions and may not be satisfied when the dimensionality of covariates is large relative to the smoothness properties of the underlying functions; see the discussion on page 395 of \cite{van1998asymptotic}.

+This ``bias term'' in our context consists of two key components, with the first involving unknown true functions and the second depending on the posterior of $m_{\eta}$.
+We consider pilot estimators for the unknown functional parameters in $b_{0,\eta}$.
+The correction term $\widehat{b}_{\eta}$, as introduced in \eqref{debiased_bay_est}, results in a feasible Bayesian procedure that satisfies the BvM theorem under double robustness, as demonstrated below. \begin{theorem} Let Assumptions \ref{Ass:unconfounded}--\ref{Assump:Prior} hold.
+Then we have